 •Journal of Confucian Philosophy and Culture (JCPC) welcomes unsolicited submissions, representing a broad range of academic and professional fields and points of view, by qualified authors from around the world.
 Please see the journal's Aims & Scope for information about its focus.

-JCPC is published biannually (in February and August) and accepts submissions of papers throughout the year
+•JCPC is published biannually (in February and August) and accepts submissions of papers throughout the year

 - - book reviews (2,000-2,500 words)

 - - proposals for bibliographic essays on specific topics and areas

 •All unsolicited articles are subject to peer review.

 •There are no submission fees, publication fees or page charges for this journal.

 •The submission of a paper will be taken to imply that the author will automatically agree that upon its acceptance for publication its copyright will belong to the Institute of Confucian Philosophy and Culture, Sungkyunkwan University.
 All authors should sign the CTA (Copyright Transfer Agreement) form when their manuscript is submitted.
 For detailed copyright guidelines and CTA, click Copyright Transfer Agreement.pdf

 •Full disclosure is required when you submit your paper to a journal.
 JCPC will firstly use this information to inform his or her editorial decisions.
 JCPC may then publish such disclosures to assist readers in evaluating the article.
 Or, instead, the journal may decide not to publish your article on the basis of any declared conflict of interest.
 You can declare the competing interest in Conflict of interest form.pdf